conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 #### SSL (Encryption Only)

-If you use SSL for encryption only, Gateway presents a keystore certificate trusted by the client’s truststore, without authenticating the client.
+If you use SSL for transport layer encryption only, Gateway presents a keystore certificate trusted by the client’s truststore, without authenticating the client.

 Thus, **local and external Service Accounts are not supported in this mode**.